29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 +1 – Giddy Up!

 The +1 today is horseback riding.
-Granted, I need quite a bit of help getting on the horse (we’re talking climb on a picnic table and try to keep the horse steady while I go from the table to the saddle).
+Granted, I need quite a bit of help getting on the horse (we’re talking climbing on a picnic table and trying to keep the horse steady while I go from the table to the saddle).
 But once I’m on the horse, it is great!

-I really like the tranquility of a nice trail from the higher pint of view.
+I really like the tranquility of a nice trail from a higher point of view.
 Let’s be clear, though: I only like it when the horse walks.
 I get way too scared of the pace picks up.

-There are many more ways to get your body moving in a gentle way.
+There are many more gentle ways to get your body moving.
 I only listed a few select ones.
 I would love to hear from you, my fellow Fibro Warriors.
-What do YOU do to keep your body moving without paying for it the following two weeks?
+What do you do to keep your body moving without paying for it for the following two weeks?
 Let me know in the comments!